atul-wankhade/Spec-Center/README.md

 **Params:**
 <br/>Key : articleid, Value: int <br/>
 **Description:**
-<br/>1. superadmin,admin and member have access to this api, checked by "Cashbin".
+<br/>1. superadmin,admin and member have access to this api, checked by "Cashbin".<br/>
 <br/>2.
-After accesing the api, if user having admin or superadmin access on particular article that is checked by mongo articlerole collection, then only user allow to delete that article.
+After accesing the api, if user having admin or superadmin access on particular article that is checked by mongo articlerole collection, then only user allow to delete that article.<br/>
 <br/>3.
 After deleting the article all entries related to that articleid in articlerole collection will be deleted<br/>

 **Response:**
 ```
 {